NBISweden/bacmet/frontend/bacmet/public/markdown-content/index.md

 heroImage: /img/hero-image.jpg
 quickSearchDescription: |
   ## Quick search
-  You can search the BacMet database using any full term, including for example gene names (e.g. copA), name of biocides (e.g. Triclosan), metals (e.g. Arsenic) or chemical classes (e.g. Acridine).
-You will redirected to the search page.
+  You can search the BacMet database using any full term, including for example gene names (e.g. copA), name of biocides (e.g. Triclosan), metals (e.g. Arsenic) or chemical classes (ex.
+Acridine).
+You will be redirected to the search page.
 ---

 # Bacmet Database